Investing

 You receive dividend checks each quarter but never reinvest them.
 Your share count stays fixed at whatever you originally purchased.
 Growth comes only from price appreciation.

-$10,000 invested in 1993 → 2024
+$10,000 invested in 1960 → 2024

 Dividends Reinvested (DRIP)

-$10,000 invested in 1993 → 2024
+$10,000 invested in 1960 → 2024

 Total return with all dividends reinvested

-The Tax Wrinkle You Can’t Ignore
+The Tax Wrinkle

 Here’s the catch that surprises many investors: reinvested dividends are still taxable in a regular brokerage account.
-The IRS considers the dividend “constructively received” the moment it’s paid, regardless of whether you took cash or reinvested.
+The IRS considers the dividend “constructively received” the moment its paid, regardless of whether you took cash or reinvested.
 If your fund pays $1,200 in dividends during the year and you reinvest every penny, you still owe tax on that $1,200.

-The DRIP Compounding Formula
+The DRIP Formula

-Future Value with Dividend Reinvestment
+Future Value with Dividend Reinvestment (simplified)

 FV = P × (1 + g + y)n